 Apart from the potential for claims of animal cruelty, what sort of care can these creatures expect?
 If you have ever been to a podiatrist, you will know that all of our tools come to the clinic room in sterile autoclaved packs.
 For certain, a tank of fish can’t be sterilised.
 Neither heat nor chemical methods of sterilising the glass, water or animals could be employed without killing the fish.
 I personally would be reluctant to put my body into a soup of fish excrement and other people’s foot slough.

 Our verdict on fish pedicures?

 We think that they are a bad idea in several possible ways.
 Firstly, there is potential for infection of the skin and flesh.
 These could develop into blood infection, cellulitis or paronychia / nail infections.
-The bacteria that would cling to your feet and legs could be dangerous to unborn children in the same way that cat faeces is and lastly, if transferred to the face, mouth or foodstuffs by hand, the bugs could cause diarrhoea and vomiting.
+Also, the bacteria that would cling to your feet and legs could be dangerous to infants and the elderly and unborn children.
+You my already know that cat faeces can cause fatal infection in foetuses.
+Lastly, the bugs could be transferred to the face, mouth or foodstuffs by your hands after a spa.
+Any of these could cause diarrhoea and vomiting.
 So, think it through.
 Although podiatrists may lack the novelty value of a swarm of toothless fish, we hardly ever cause nausea and vomiting!